Course Overview

 Modules

-The module will be of benefit to those international and home students whose research skills need to be enhanced and/or evidenced before progressing on to Masters level education.
-It will provide the relevant underpinning knowledge and understanding of research-related topics in business.
-Drawing on enhanced knowledge and understanding, students will also identify the range of research methods available before defining specific research aims and objectives.
+The Research for Business module will be of benefit to those international and home students whose research skills need to be enhanced and/or evidenced before progressing onto Masters level education.

 Academic skills differ due to cultural and language differences in teaching and assessment practices.
-The skills required for academic study in English present challenges for students of business and management.
 This module is designed to support students’ transition in the use academic writing conventions, critical thinking and effective presentation skills.
-It uses students’ existing knowledge and experience of English to explore techniques for reading academic texts in a range of areas of business and management.

 - A third or a pass in a Bachelors degree in any discipline; or